Alessandro Potenza: International career

-Potenza earned nine caps with the Italy U19 national team, as well as two caps for the Italy U20.
-His international career took off with the Italy U21, where he made a total of 27 appearances, and scored one goal.
+Potenza earned nine caps with Italy U19, as well as two caps for Italy U20.
+His international career took off with Italy U21, where he made a total of 27 appearances and scored one goal.

 Coaching career

-In August 2018, he was hired as head coach of Fidelis Andria in Serie D.

-On 29 July 2019, he moved to Audace Cerignola, also in Serie D.

-On 26 August 2020, he was hired by Serie C club Arezzo.
+In August 2018, Potenza was hired as head coach of Fidelis Andria in Serie D. On 29 July 2019, he moved to Audace Cerignola, also in Serie D. On 26 August 2020, he was hired by Serie C club Arezzo.
 On 19 October 2020, he was dismissed by Arezzo after the club only gained 1 point in the first five league games of the season.